 “The very ink with which all history is written is merely fluid prejudice.” ~Mark Twain

-Mitchell and I became friends and a few months later he invited me to attend a discussion group that he and his wife, Tiffany Ivins, facilitated called Think Again.
+“In early 2009 I was introduced to Mitchell Spence due to similar callings he and I had in separate Stakes in The Church of Jesus Christ of Latter-Day Saints.
+Mitchell and I became friends and he invited me to attend a discussion group that he and his wife, Tiffany Ivins, hosted called Think Again.
 Tiffany had helped start a similar discussion group while at graduate school back east.
-After moving to Salt Lake City she and Mitchell created a Salt Lake version which they hosted in their home.
+At the time Think Again was being managed by Carri Hulet.

 My gratitude goes out to those mentioned above as well as to the unmentioned.
-And to other friends who host our discussions on occasions.
-I greatly appreciate the many exceptional people who have been willing to lead the discussions in the two groups, and do so without remuneration.
+(Like my supportive spouse, Jane.)
+And to others who host our discussions on occasions.
+I greatly appreciate the many exceptional people who have been willing to lead the discussions and do so without remuneration.
 And I’m especially grateful to those who so often attend, participate, and share a desire to explore and challenge themselves.

 Presenters come from both within the group and from without.
 If you would like to present on a topic or know someone who would be good for us to engage with, then please contact Jay at Thinkagain.FaithAgain@gmail.com.